malcolmlearnstech/malcolmlearnstech/README.md

 </h1>

 <h2 align="center">
-I am a Software Engineer currently working on algorithms, data structures and a number of personal projects.
+I am a New York City based Software Engineer currently working on algorithms, data structures and a number of personal projects.
 </h2>
 <br>
 <br>